kcleal/dysgu/README.rst

 Finally, if the diploid/non-diploid models are not picking up your SV of interest, a simpler model can be used with the `--contigs False` option.
 This model has all sequence-related metrics removed, so only read-support information is retained.
 In general the performance of models follows diploid > non-diploid > no-contigs.

+It is also possible to switch models post-calling using the python-API.
+For an example of how to do this, see the dysgu_api_demon.ipynb

 Specifying regions of interest / excluding regions
 --------------------------------------------------